gumbol/read-more-btn/README.md

 ## Features

-- Collapses article texts based on the number of words.
+- Collapses text based on the number of words.
-- Works on multiple articles so that the collapse is of equal length (based on word count)
+- Works on multiple texts each wrapped in an article element

 ## To do